shellkore/chrome-dino-game-automation/README.md

 - open `chrome://dino` in your browser
 - Run main.py. `python main.py` in terminal
 - Switch to your dino game's tab

+## To-Do

+- [ ] change the detection region in accordance to increasing speed of game.
+- [ ] Change code for change in background color. (switch between day and night mode while game proceeds)